kim3-sudo/comp348-open-data/README.md

 ### S. Kim & J. Skon

 This open data and interpretation file are provided alongside the paper for *Teaching Software Engineering with GenAI LLM Tools* (Kim & Skon).

+All data are stripped of identifiable information.
+Student identity was masked when the data were collected.